heteyszabolcs/mm_chr19_task/README.md

 main bash script: pipeline.sh

 __Steps:__  <br/>
-_StringTie_ - Used to make assembly guided by the _Mus_musculus.GRCm38.101.chr.gtf_ file downloaded from the above ENSEMBL v101 link. <br/>
+_StringTie_ - This tool was used to make assembly guided by the _Mus_musculus.GRCm38.101.chr.gtf_ file downloaded from the above ENSEMBL v101 link. <br/>
  <br/>
 -T argument was used to set the TPM cut off <br/>
 --rf argument was used to adjust the library type <br/>